shieldproject/shield/docs/API.md

 }
 ```

+**Access Control**

+You must be authenticated to access this API endpoint.

+You must also have the `engineer` role on the tenant.

 **Errors**

 The following error messages can be returned:

-- **Unable to retrieve tenant information** - An internal error
+- **Unable to retrieve tenant information**:
-  occurred and should be investigated by the site administrators.
+  an internal error occurred and should be investigated by the
+  site administrators

-- **No such target** - No target with the given UUID exists on the
+- **No such target**:
+  No target with the given UUID exists on the
   specified tenant.

-- **Unable to delete target** - An internal error occurred and
+- **Unable to delete target**:
-  should be investigated by the site administrators.
+  an internal error occurred and should be investigated by the
+  site administrators

-- **The target cannot be deleted at this time** - This target is
+- **The target cannot be deleted at this time**:
-  referenced by one or more extant job configuration; deleting it
+  This target is referenced by one or more extant job
-  would lead to an incomplete (and unusable) setup.
+  configuration; deleting it would lead to an
+  incomplete (and unusable) setup.

 ## SHIELD Stores